-If you haven’t figured out how to connect the RPI and AutoRemote – see this video.
+If you haven’t figured out how to connect the RPI and AutoRemote – see this article.
 To make the free wireless button work we will need to intercept the moment the button ‘logs in’ to the WiFi and respond to this action by issuing the notification to the desired device.

 Amazon Dash setup:

 - Press the button for 5 sec to enter the device into a WIFI broadcast mode.

 - Open your mobile (or any wifi device) and look for the Amazon Configure Me

 - Once connected to the device open a web browser and navigate to 192.168.0.1